softmonkeyjapan/angular-google-picker/README.md

 6. That's it, you're done!

-You'll notice here the usage of `after-select`.
-You need to pass here a callback that will handle the data received.
-The callback receives a "data" object that contains an "action" member with the values "picked" or "canceled" depending on the user action.
-The "docs" member will contain an array with the selected files.
 Every file is a json object that looks like :

   ```json
   [